TatianaTchouakam/house-price-prediction-ml/README.md

 An end-to-end Machine Learning project for predicting housing prices using Python and Scikit-learn.

+## 🚧 Project Status
+**Work in Progress.**
+The final prediction interface and additional model optimization steps are currently under development as part of my Data Science & AI training.

 ## 📌 Project Overview

 This project explores a real-world housing dataset and demonstrates the complete machine learning workflow: